OCA/pos/pos_order_mgmt/readme/USAGE.rst

-Once the PoS is loaded, you'll find a shopping trolley icon (🛒) in the top bar that grants access to the order list screen.
+Once the PoS is loaded, you'll find a magnifying glass icon (🔎) in the top bar that grants access to the order list screen.

 .. image:: ../static/description/order-mgmt-icon.png